gregorwolf/cap-service-mashup/README.md

 cf deploy mta_archives/cap-service-mashup_1.0.0.mtar
 ```

+Find the Link to the App `cap-service-mashup` in the SAP BTP Cockpit and open it in a new browser tab.
+You should see a link to the `Hello` function.

 ## Discover the S/4HANA (Cloud) Business Partner API

 Find the API by searching https://api.sap.com/ for "Business Partner" and filter for S/4HANA Cloud: